SwiftGGTeam/the-swift-programming-language-in-chinese/index.rst

 Language Guide
 ++++++++++++++

+* First draft of a nearly-complete chapter on :doc:`LanguageGuide/Extensions`.
 * ``val`` is once again ``let``
 * Destructors are now :ref:`ClassesAndStructures_Deinitializers`,
   and have an improved and expanded description